 Different recipes call for filling cupcake liners different amounts.
 The same rules that apply to regular cupcakes also apply to mini cupcakes.
 If a cupcake recipe says to fill the liner 2/3 full, do the same thing with your mini cupcakes.

-How Much Frosting Do You Need for Mini Cupcakes
+How Much Frosting for Mini Cupcakes

-You’ll multiply the amount of frosting that you would typically use on a batch of regular cupcakes by 1.5.
+Multiply the amount of frosting that you would typically use on a batch of regular cupcakes by 1.5.

-Mini Cupcake Recipe Ideas
+Mini Cupcake Recipes

 Below you’ll find my recipe for vanilla mini cupcakes.
 Here are some other ideas for mini cupcakes to get you started.